showrin20/Data-Structure-and-Algorithm/Sorting Algorithms/Readme.md

 - **Stability**: Counting Sort preserves the order of duplicate elements.
 - **Limitation**: Efficient only for sorting integers or discrete values with a small range.

-#### How to Use

-1. Copy the function into your codebase.
-2. Pass an array of integers as input to `count_sort`.
-3. The function returns a sorted version of the array.
  #### Example Input and Output

 ```python